plazinho/cats_denoising_autoencoder/README.md

 - __10000__ pictures were used for training and __2500__ for testing
 - Total parameters of autoencoder: __776,579__
 - The training was done for __50__ epochs
+- Learning rate scheduler was used to reduce learning rate while training
 - Autoencoder architecture:

   __Input__